Frostlight/PSO2-Kue-Android/readme.md

 - [Hablaa Translation API] - Used if there is no translation available

 ###Updates
+- 5/29/2015: Databases and related tests implemented
-- 5/26/2015: Twitter fetching implemented
+- 5/26/2015: Twitter fetching and related tests implemented

 ### Todo's
 - Database backend